sdasgup3/validating-binary-decompilation/README.md

 **Side Note**
 Behind the scene, the make target `match` includes other targets like `compd_opt` & `mcsema_opt`, responsible for normalization.
 These targets can be run independently as well.
-Following shows the deatils of those targets
+Following shows the details of those targets
 ```
 ## Normalizing mcsema/test.proposed.inline.ll
 ## Creates mcsema/test.proposed.opt.ll